 MCP lets a startup connect Claude, ChatGPT, or another assistant to a controlled context source instead of copying the same company background into every chat.

-Why use Manex Team Brain instead of only chat history?
+Why use Manex Brain for SharePoint instead of only chat history?

 Chat history is good for conversation, but startup decisions need provenance, corrections, and reusable memory that can be queried later.